catseye/yoob.js/README.markdown

 *   does not rely on jQuery (yet) (possibly to its detriment.)
 *   does not come minified or agglomerated or anything.
 I mean, this isn't production web development, we're not trying to optimize page load time here, we just want to run us some esolangs, right?
+You're free to do this yourself.
+May we suggest `cat yoob/*.js > yoob.js`?

 API
 ---

-Each yoob.js class is defined in its own `.js` file, and each `.js` file inserts the class it defines into the `yoob` namespace (which it will create as a new, empty namespace if it has not already been defined.)
+Each yoob.js class is defined in its own `.js` file, and each `.js` file inserts the class it defines into the `yoob` namespace (which it will create as a new, empty, global namespace if it has not already been defined.)

 The classes are currently: